£47.50 £50.00

 TECHNICAL INFO

-Suntour Winner freewheel, hailing from Japan and dating back to 1982.
-Made from steel and weighing in at 357 grams.
+Cinelli Criterium drop handlebars, hailing from Italy and in production from the 1980s to the 1990s.
+Made from aluminium and weighing in at 325 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO